Preparing for Your Tattoo

 Before your appointment:

-• Wear comfortable clothing that allows easy access to the area
+Wear comfortable clothing with easy access to the tattoo area

-• Tell us in advance if you have allergies (especially adhesives), medical conditions, or take blood thinners
+Inform me in advance of your appointment if you have allergies (especially adhesives), medical conditions, or take blood thinners

-• Reschedule if you’re sick, feverish, or the skin is irritated
+Reschedule if you are sick, feverish, or if the skin is irritated

 7 Days Before